3rd T20I: Thought I'd get a fifer, says Ravichandran Ashwin

-Man of the match R Ashwin delighted with his performance all the same; MSD hails ‘very good’ win against SL
+Man of the match of the third Twenty20 International, Ravichandran Ashwin delighted with his performance all the same; Indian captain MS Dhoni hails 'very good' win against Sri Lanka

 Visakhapatnam: Barely few days before the Asia Cup and the ICC World Twenty20, India captain Mahendra Singh Dhoni said yesterday ‘consistent’ performances will give his side confidence going into big ticket tournaments.

 India’s R Ashwin (centre) celebrates with teammates after the dismissal of Sri Lanka captain Dinesh Chandimal during the third T20 international in Visakhapatnam yesterday.
 Pic/AFP

 Off-spinner Ravichandran Ashwin weaved his magic with a career-best four-wicket haul as India yesterday trounced Sri Lanka by nine wickets in the deciding third and final Twenty20 International to clinch the three-match series 2-1.
 And Dhoni feels his boys need to be expressive going into upcoming important assignments.